 ACTIVITIES AT SERENGETI UNDER CANVAS:

-- Additional activities include hot air balloon rides, stargazing, day trips to Olduvai Gorge and Shifting Sands (season dependent), and &Beyond’s WILDChild program – kids can take part in tracking, fire-making, spear throwing, and volleyball!
+Additional activities offered– These include stargazing, day trips to Olduvai Gorge and Shifting Sands (season dependent), and &Beyond’s WILDChild programme – kids can take part in tracking, fire-making, spear throwing, and volleyball!

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.